 But even if they weren’t they would still look further away than their thicker counterparts.

 Of course, the best and easiest way to draw the illusion of space is to overlap lines and shapes.
 Even if the line value and line weight is the same for every line, the lines that overlap other lines appear to be closer.

 It’s easy to tell which branches in this sample are in front of other branches, isn’t it?
 They’re the branches that overlap the branches behind them.

 Even the lines that are about the same value and weight (where two nearby branches overlap at the top of the sample) clearly show one branch in front of the other.

 Putting it All Together

-The best drawings are those that put all the line drawing basics together in a solid composition.
+The best drawings are those that put all three of these line drawing basics—value, weight, and overlap—together in a single drawing.

 The basics work with any drawing, large or small, simple or complicated.
 These basics also work for every medium.

 Even if you know nothing else about line drawing, mastering these line drawing basics can help you map out compositions more quickly and easily than almost any other art skill or tool you may possess.

 Want to read more posts like this?
 Sign up for Carrie’s free weekly newsletter and be among the first to know when she publishes new articles.